-- Bonus tasks are solved voluntarily. - in ILIAS the students wear groups of max.
-3 participants for a bonus task. - The solution to the bonus task must be set in ILIAS at the specified time. - The solutions are read by the lecture assistants and corrected and approved if necessary - the groups present their solutions in the lecture (20 min) - Lecturers award the bonus points individually for each student based on the written solution and the presentation. - Each participant can acquire a maximum of 6 bonus points. - Bonus points can only be earned once.
+- · the solution of bonus tasks is voluntary. - the students register in ILIAS in groups of max.
+3 participants for a bonus task. - the solution of the bonus task has to be entered in ILIAS by the given deadline. - the solutions are read by the lecture assistants and, if necessary, corrected and approved. - the groups present their solutions in the lecture (20 min) - the bonus points are awarded by lecturers individually for each student on the basis of the written solution and the presentation. - · Each student can earn a maximum of 6 bonus points. - Bonus points can be acquired only once.

-The bonus points are credited as follows:
+The crediting of bonus points is done as follows:

-- Success control is carried out in a written test (written exam) of 60 min (max.
-60 points) - The exam consists of 6 tasks with 5 points each and 5 tasks with 6 points = 11 tasks - For the passed bonus task, a maximum of 6 points can be credited to the exam result.
+- The success control takes place in a written examination (Klausur) in the extent of 60 min (max.
+60 points). - The written exam consists of 6 tasks with 5 points each and 5 tasks with 6 points = 11 tasks. - For the passed bonus task, a maximum of 6 points can be credited to the exam result.

-The total number of points remains limited to 60 points.
+The total number of points is limited to 60 points.